TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 > the authors should try to be less boastful about the utility of this
 > method, which is much more dubious than they make out.

-We have attempted be more clear in the introduction about exactly the contributions we are making that are sufficiently supported by our existing experiment results.
+We have attempted to be more clear in the introduction about exactly the contributions we are making that are sufficiently supported by our existing experiment results.